BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1569625900/blog/0005/heroku-create.png)

-Basically this command creates a new Heroku app for you with some random domain and adds Heroku to your local git repository.
+Basically this command creates a new Heroku app for you with some randomly generated domain and adds Heroku to your local git repository.

 - Now run `git push heroku master`